BETRAYAL & THE DOB

 STANDARDS FOR MAINTAINS.
 Architects are necessary to design new structures but requiring them to draw and certify existing construction is often excessive and damaging.
 The DOB is the foremost authority in building construction.
 It should be qualified to determine if residential & light commercial work meets the code.
 If it’s not qualified, then it certainly shouldn’t be wielding the extraordinary power of the DOB.

 DOUBLE JEOPARDY.
-Plan reviews are becoming increasingly inefficient as examiners increasingly issue omissions in series instead of performing a thorough review and addressing deficiencies as a group.
-As a result the examination process goes back and fourth excessively, wasting everyone’s time & money and putting tax payers in multiple jeopardy.
+Plan reviews are becoming increasingly inefficient as examiners increasingly issue objection in series, instead of performing a thorough review and addressing deficiencies as a group.
+As a result the examination process goes back and fourth excessively, wasting everyone’s time & money and putting applicants in multiple jeopardy.

 MAINTAIN FINES.
 Fines are routinely imposed on applications to maintain work done without a permit.
-Fines are necessary to enforce cooperation but an application is proof of cooperation.
+Fines are necessary to enforce cooperation but an application demonstrates cooperation.
 As such fines on applications are nothing more than a deceptive form of tax or theft.

 BLANKET REGULATION.
 This regulation takes away everyone’s rights because of the transgressions of a few, thereby hurting innocent people.
 One of the costs of freedom is that we don’t let a few bad apple spoil the bunch. (example – TNH CDA)